-Mobile Devices must be encrypted Includes these devices: Laptops, CDs, USB "thumb drives" Electronic Communication must be encrypted Text messages and e-mail Personal Computers must be locked if unattended How to lock your PC: Hit Ctrl+Alt+Delete at the unattended Shortcut: Choose the Windows Key+L User Logins and passwords should never be shared or placed on a post it notes on your computer screen.
+21 Includes these devices: Laptops, CDs, USB "thumb drives" Electronic Communication must be encrypted Text messages and e-mail

+Personal Computers must be locked if unattended How to lock your PC: Hit Ctrl+Alt+Delete at the same time and Select Lock computer User Logins and passwords should never be shared or placed on a post it notes on your computer screen.
 Passwords should be a combination of letters, numbers, and a combination of case.
 Pass phrases work well "August 29, 1983" instead of Name0883 You are responsible for any use done on your account, whether your account has been shared knowingly or unknowingly.
 Paper records are just as valuable to a criminal as digital records.
 All documents that would have adverse effects on your department are to be protected.
 Turning over paper records on your desk is not an effective method for securing paper records.
 Always question unknown visitors vendors or patients in authorized areas.
 Always be suspicious to an extent.
 Don't always believe someone is who they say they are until you're able to verify their identity.